elatov/elatov.github.io/_posts/2013-11-19-update-chrubuntu-13-04-13-10-samsung-chromebook.md

 ## Lightdm Greeter Requires two logins

 For some reason, after the update, the greeter kept asking me for my password twice, and only after that it would log me in.
-I found a bug on that, here is the <a href="https://bugs.launchpad.net/unity-greeter/+bug/1202539" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://bugs.launchpad.net/unity-greeter/+bug/1202539']);">link</a> to that, but it hasn&#8217;t been fixed yet.
+I found a bug on that, here is the <a href="https://bugs.launchpad.net/unity-greeter/+bug/1202539" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://bugs.launchpad.net/unity-greeter/+bug/1202539']);">link</a> to that, but it hasn't been fixed yet.
 To get around that, I installed the *gtk greeter* and it fixed my issue:

     $ sudo apt-get install lightdm-gtk-greeter